mozilla/mozilla-opennews/fellowships/faq.md

 ** I don't speak English very well or live in the U.S. Can I still participate?**

 We are an international program (our six news partners cover three continents) and welcome participants from around the world.
 You do not need to be a U.S. citizen to participate in the program.
-We assist Fellows with any necessary visa applications for working and traveling during the Fellowship.
+We <a href="/fellowships/info.html">assist</a> Fellows with any necessary visa applications for working and traveling during the Fellowship.
 Perfect English is not a requirement, however please be aware that it may be challenging to participate in some aspects of our program if your English is limited.

 ** Where will the fellows be based?
 How are the fellows matched with news organizations?**